Ferizaj: Culture

 The Big Mosque of Mulla Veseli, built in 1891, and the St. Uroš Orthodox Cathedral in the centre of Ferizaj are considered symbolic of religious tolerance between Muslim Albanians and Christian Serbs.
 Because the mosque and the church are next to one another, they are popular tourist destinations.
 The mosque was destroyed during World War II, but then rebuilt after the war.
 During the Kosovo War in 1999, neither were destroyed, however, in March 2004 during a period of unrest in Kosovo, the church was attacked.

 The composer Lorenc Antoni lived in Ferizaj in the early 1940s, and the composer Venqenc Gjini from Ferizaj have also made notable contributions to culture and are respected throughout Kosovo, especially for their creative idioms inspired by the central fountain in front of the mosque.

 Ferizaj is also famous for its Ensemble of Song and Dance "Kastriotët", which was created in 1967.

-It also yearly hosts MuralFest, a festival of murals hosted every June in Ferizaj, where artists from around the world who specialise in the art of murals, come and show their talent by transforming public spaces into lively areas of the city, thus earning the name city of murals over the years, the festival also does mural art in other cities in Kosovo too, like Pristina, Gjilan, Gjakova, Vitia and Kaçanik.
+It also yearly hosts MuralFest, a festival of murals hosted every June in Ferizaj, where artists from around the world who specialise in the art of murals, come and show their talent by transforming public spaces into lively areas of the city, thus earning the name city of murals over the years, the festival also does mural art in other cities in Kosovo too, like Pristina, Gjilan, Gjakova, Vitia, Kaçanik and Pallagorio of the Calabria region in Italy.